-For customers with Spanish ancestry the most common matches will be to Western Andalusia (near Huelva, Seville, and Badajoz), and Southern Andalusia (near Cadiz), as well as to the Canary Islands.
+For customers with Spanish ancestry the most common matches will be to Western Andalusia (near Huelva, Seville, and Badajoz).
+Also customers with Spanish ancestry will more commonly see Southern Andalusia (near Cadiz), as well as to the Canary Islands matches.
 The least common regions are Galician and Basque associated regions in northern Spain.

 More on Matching

-Among customers on the latest genotyping chip, V5, who have more than 95 percent of their ancestry from the Iberian peninsula, about 40 percent will receive a match to at least one of the Portuguese genetic groups.
-While about 40 percent of customers on the latest chip, who have more than 75 percent of their ancestry from the Iberian peninsula, will be matched to at least one Spanish genetic group.
+Among customers on the latest genotyping chip, V5, who have more than 95 percent of their ancestry from the Iberian peninsula, around 40 percent will match with at least one Portuguese genetic group.
+Similarly, for customers on the latest chip with over 75 percent of their ancestry from the Iberian peninsula, approximately 40 percent will be matched to at least one Spanish genetic group.

 Matching to one of these genetic groups means that you share a high genetic similarity with people in that group.
-While some regions overlap, we’ve distinguished each geographically and descriptively.
+Some regions overlap.
+But we’ve distinguished each geographically and descriptively.
 The names of these genetic groups also attempt to indicate the geographic regions.

-While customers may receive a likely or highly likely match to one of these genetic groups, this update does not provide more breakdowns for customers’ Spanish and Portuguese ancestry percentages.
+Customers may receive a likely or highly likely match to one of these genetic groups.
+However, this update does not provide more breakdowns for customers’ Spanish and Portuguese ancestry percentages.

 Your ancestry matters for your health

 Many people find value in learning about their cultural roots but understanding your ancestry can also help you better understand your health.
-Your health and your likelihood of developing certain conditions involves several factors – your environment, family history and lifestyle – but your genetics also plays an important role.
+Your health and your likelihood of developing certain conditions involves several factors.
+These factors include your environment, family history and lifestyle.
+However, your genetics also plays an important role.

 In some cases, that can be specific to the unique history of our ancestral groups.

-So, for example, V30M, a genetic variant associated with TTR-related hereditary amyloidosis is more common among people of Portuguese ancestry, as well as people of Northern Swedish and Japanese ancestry.
-The condition causes a buildup of a protein called transthyretin (TTR) in the body’s tissues and organs, which can damage the nerves, the heart, or other organs in the body.
+So, for example, V30M, a genetic variant associated with TTR-related hereditary amyloidosis is more common among people of Portuguese ancestry.
+It’s also common in people of Northern Swedish and Japanese ancestry.
+The condition causes a buildup of a protein called transthyretin (TTR) in the body’s tissues and organs.
+That build up can damage the nerves, the heart, or other organs in the body.

-People of Iberian descent have a higher likelihood of having one of the genetic variants linked to alpha 1 antitrypsin deficiency, a genetic condition that can lead to lung and liver disease
+People of Iberian descent have a higher likelihood of having one of the genetic variants linked to alpha 1 antitrypsin deficiency.
+Alpha 1 antitrypsin deficiency is a genetic condition that can lead to lung and liver disease

 Find out more